FREQUENTLY ASKED QUESTIONS

 I have also added online options.
 Please Visit the "Yoga Online" Page for info on how to access pre-recorded YouTube videos.

 HOW IS YOUR "CHRIST-CENTERED" YOGA DIFFERENT FROM OTHER YOGA?

 My yoga practice is founded on the Authentic Word of God as revealed in the Bible.

-This practice is experiential worship created to deepen one’s connection to Christ.
+This practice is a form of worship developed by experience in order to deepen one’s connection to Christ.
 The word “yoga” is derived from Sanskrit, a root language and dialect of India, ruj meaning to “unite or yoke.”
-The sacred practice of Christian yoga is to be set apart and devoted to Our Triune God by yoking with the Father, Son, and Holy Spirit through heart, mind, body, and soul.
+The sacred practice of yoga is to enhance our holiness as we are set apart and devoted to Our Triune God by yoking with the Father, Son, and Holy Spirit through heart, mind, body, and soul.

 Traditional yoga explores varying avenues to the Universal divine spirit and provides opportunities to connect with something larger than self.
 Christ-centered yoga, however, focuses the heart to be prayerful, intentional, and worshipful towards God as revealed in Jesus Christ.

 DO I HAVE TO BRING ANY EQUIPMENT WITH ME?